 This gets me to one of the real delights in Progressive Metal that RockmusicRaider was able to uncover since Tome II came out.
 We are talking about Zierler and their 2015 concoction ESC.
 I must say, when starting to listen I went: Too much.
 Like some of my co-reviewers.
 But then I REALLY started to listen.
 And guess what – this is really good.
 Like in really, really good.
 Unless some of the more swell Progressive potions that we were – well, yeah – confronted with.

-But real sailor delights getting you out into these rocky straits in the fog could be found as well and some of that unfortunately got missed from the 2015 best of..!
-Here we are talking about Steven Wilson, who in truth could never quite convince RockmusicRaider in the past.
-Always stellar musicianship no doubt, but always a bit cold and in a way too technically savvy.
-Until Hand.Cannot.Erase. sailed out into the open ocean.
+But there are real delights that we, unfortunately, missed for the 2015 Top 10!
+Here we are talking about Steven Wilson, who in truth could never quite convince RMR in the past.
+You’ll find stellar musicianship no doubt, but it’s always a bit cold and in a way too focused on technical savvy.
+Until Hand.Cannot.Erase. sailed out into the open, that is.
 This one really caught me by the lee with its thoughtful song structures and storyline.
 If you ain’t got it, get it.
 Great, great stuff.
 If you like Progressive Rock and Metal, that is.
 Apparently written after a true and sordid story, but hey – go ahead, listen to the album and read the review.
 It will be worth your time.

 Then let’s move to Canada.
 To the North of Canada.
 At first sight an Evanescence sound-alike, Van Halst really turns out to be something different.
 Clearly rooted in the Gothic Metal realm, but mixing an amazing number of styles into their tune.
-They not only impress by their song writing savvy, but for sure with the choice of the themes they like to cover.
-A lot of the bands woes are buried in social injustice of all kinds.
+They not only impress with their songwriting savvy but for sure with the choice of the themes they like to cover.
+A lot of the band’s woes are buried in social injustice of all kinds.
 And rightly so, ’cause the problems facing us all are immense and are likely to get even worse in a relatively near future to come.
 World of Make Believe really got me by surprise this early 2016.
 And for sure the voice of Kami Van Halst will be one to remember for some time.
-A candidate to get onto the 2016 Best of… list.
+A candidate to get onto the 2016 Top 10 list.
 But then the year is still young and we never know, don’t we?

 What else?
 Oh yeah!
 Doom Metal.
 Tome II extensively covered some of that already.
 But here we discovered Draconian with their pretty outstanding record Sovran.
 Mind you, nothing to do with Draconian Times from Paradise Lost that got onto the blog too.
 Draconian really caught the sad and miserable atmosphere that the genre likes to project and thrive in.
 And the new female front Heike Langhans turned out to be a real jewel, getting some fresh wind into this Beauty and the Beast theme used in this band.
 And to call them simply Doom would be a tad simplistic.
 Well, why don’t you just go ahead and read the review?